 Call Canoe SA (08 8240 3294) during office hours .

 Workshop fee: payable on registration.

-Sea Skills and Leadership Program overview and discussion
+Introduction to Sea Skills Program - overview and discussion

 The AC Award Scheme; assessment protocols/proof of competence, resources.

 Basic Navigation using charts…prepare navigation log for overnight trip

 On water skills tune up….forward paddling, turning, support strokes, rolling, others as time permits

 Location to be advised (depending on weather conditions)